Registered Disability Savings Plan

 Tax payable on prohibited investments

-If the RDSP trust acquires a prohibited investment or if previously acquired property becomes prohibited, the investment will be subject to a special tax equal to 50% of the fair market value (FMV) of the investment, and the holder must file Form RC339, Individual Return for Certain Taxes for RRSPs, RRIFs, RESPs or RDSPs, with a payment for any balance due, no later than June 30 following the end of the calendar year.
+If the RDSP trust acquires a prohibited investment or if previously acquired property becomes prohibited, the holder will be subject to a special tax equal to 50% of the fair market value (FMV) of the investment, and the holder must file Form RC339, Individual Return for Certain Taxes for RRSPs, RRIFs, RESPs or RDSPs, with a payment for any balance due, no later than June 30 following the end of the calendar year.

 The tax is refundable in certain circumstances.
 For more information, see Refund of taxes paid on non-qualified or prohibited investments.